archmisha/mediarss/src/main/resources/readme.txt

-each episode will save last scan date for torrents, in search analyze it and dont search in in ternet for old episodes - only last 2 episode go to internet scheduling to run only on travcked shows - when new show being tracked also run scheduling on it in search hold on each show when it was being downlaing scheduled last and if ended dont download if already was downloaded the only problem is the shows that not ended and searching then will redownload schedule again
+each episode will save last scan date for torrents, in search analyze it and dont search in in ternet for old episodes - only last 2 episode go to internet last episodes scheduling to run only on travcked shows - when new show being tracked also run scheduling on it in search hold on each show when it was being downladed scheduled last and if ended dont download if already was downloaded the only problem is the shows that not ended and not tracked and searching then will redownload schedule again if the last episode scheduled for after the search date - its ok no nneed to redownload schedule we are up to date enough if the last episdoe schedule was before the search date - problem not up to date - must go to internet when show becomes ended - download its full shchedule just in case so wont be any paar. and mark the dnload date

+when a shows becomes tracked - dwnload its full schedule

 subtitles chaged - need the green info that subtitle preferences were saved

 about your schedule in the site i think it would be better user experience if the user could choose time zone for the series release.

+keep trying to redownload double episode even when have it

 add kickass torrents parser and add it to torrentz parsing like piratebay - to check need to be able to download how i met your mother s02.e03

 searching for house - gives too many shows suggestions - what to do how to prevent when searching house from finding house of lies or house of cards

+speed up statistics match - n oneed contains when i nsabset less words that in the query - straight to levinshtein also skip shows that contains less words than the query

+did you mean - limit the number of did you mean to 15, if exceed 15 then filter only shows that have more words or equals to the query and sort by number of words - show first 25 only